 The Service Premium grant is for pupils who have a parent serving in the armed services.
 Unlike the Pupil Premium, this grant is not solely for raising attainment but for providing additional (mainly pastoral) support.

 How will schools spend the grant?

 Schools must spend the grant for the educational benefit of their eligible pupils.
 The grant can be spent on services that benefit pupils at the school or their families, in the locality in which the school is situated.
 Pupil Premium grants can be carried forward to the next financial year if all the money is not spent in the year in which it is allocated.

-For details of how our Pupil Premium Funding is used please see our Pupil Premium Policy and Statement.
+For details of how our Pupil Premium Funding is used please see our Pupil Premium Policy.